-in the District's distribution system and groundwater Contaminants.
+The following tables list the results of detected contaminants Drinking Water Standards, Other Constituents and Unregulated contaminant (this may be lower than what is allowed).
+Year in the District's distribution system and groundwater Contaminants.
 To help better understand the report, use the Tested is usually in 2013 or for some contaminants the most recent sampling year.
-Annual Average is the average amount December 2013, regulations allow the District to monitor To read the table, start with the column titled Detected measured or detected.
-Range tells the lowest and highest certain chemicals less than once per year because the levels Contaminant(s) and read across the row.
-Units express the amounts measured.
-A No Violation indicates that regulation do not change frequently.
+Annual Average is the average amount To read the table, start with the column titled Detected measured or detected.
+Range tells the lowest and highest do not change frequently.
 The test results are divided into the amount measured.
-MCL shows the highest amount of con-requirements were met.
+MCL shows the highest amount of con- requirements were met.
 Major Sources in Drinking Water tell

-Distribution System Water Quality

-PRIMARY DRINKING WATER STANDARDS - Microbiology
+Distribution System Water Quality PRIMARY DRINKING WATER STANDARDS - Microbiology

-Detected Contaminant Units MCL (MCLG) Year Tested Total Samples Collected & Month Positive Violation Major Sources in Drinking Water Total Coliform Bacteria Positive Samples 5.0% Monthly Samples (0) 2013 523 Samples 1 - Positive (2.3%) in November No Naturally present in the environment.
-PRIMARY DRINKING WATER STANDARDS - Disinfection Byproducts & Disinfectant Residual

-Detected Contaminants Units MCL [MRDL] PHG (MCLG) [MRDLG] Year Tested Annual Average Range Low - High Violation Major Sources in Drinking Water Total Trihalomethanes (TTHM) ppb 80 n/a 2013 6.0 2.0 - 6.8 No Byproduct of drinking water disinfection.
-Haloacetic Acids (five) (HAA5) ppb 60 n/a 2013 0.1 ND - 2.3 No Byproduct of drinking water disinfection.
-Chlorine Residual [as Cl 2] ppm [4.0] [4] 2013 0.79 0.02 - 2.00 No Drinking water disinfectant added for treatment.
+Detected Contaminant Units MCL (MCLG) Year Tested Total Samples Collected & Month Positive Violation Major Sources in Drinking Water Total Coliform Bacteria Positive Samples 5.0% Monthly Samples (0) 2013 523 Samples 1 - Positive (2.3%) in November No Naturally present in the environment PRIMARY DRINKING WATER STANDARDS - Disinfection Byproducts & Disinfectant Residual Detected Contaminants Units MCL [MRDL] PHG (MCLG) [MRDLG] Year Tested Annual Average Range Low - High Violation Major Sources in Drinking Water Total Trihalomethanes (TTHM) ppb 80 n/a 2013 6.0 2.0 - 6.8 No Byproduct of drinking water disinfe Haloacetic Acids (five) (HAA5) ppb 60 n/a 2013 0.1 ND - 2.3 No Byproduct of drinking water disinfe Chlorine Residual [as Cl 2] ppm [4.0] [4] 2013 0.79 0.02 - 2.00 No Drinking water disinfectant added DDIMARY DDINIVING WATER STANDARDS